 Antonia Juhasz is a leading oil and energy expert.
-She is a policy-analyst, author and journalist.
+She is a policy analyst, author and investigative journalist.
 Juhasz is the author of three books: Black Tide (2011), The Tyranny of Oil (2008), and The Bush Agenda (2006).
+She holds a

 An award winning writer, her work has appeared in numerous publications,